 How Does it Work?

-Delivering the right technology to meet the business requirements like features and applications stated by the client, is what exactly is taken care of by the agile manifesto.
+Delivering the right technology to meet the business requirements like features and applications stated by the client is what exactly is taken care of by the agile manifesto.
 It is an absolute alternative to what used to exist earlier- documenting heavy-weight software development processes.
-Agile software promotes simpler functional bits to be broken up to deliver a complete application just when they are finished and ready.
+Instead, agile software promotes simpler functional bits to be broken up to deliver a complete application just when they are finished and ready.

 Principles of Agile Manifesto

 Below are the 4 key-driven values, which are as follows:

 Individuals and interactions over processes and tools

 People should ideally be much more valued than tools or processes because it is clients who set up business expectations, needs, and requirements.
 People drive the development process.

 Working software over comprehensive documentation